 How to Drive Safely in the Rain

-by Tips & Tricks
+by Driving Tips

 Driving in a rainy day is more dangerous than driving in a snowy one, perhaps because drivers usually fail to adjust their driving habits to wet, hazardous conditions, as well as they fail to respect the rain.